sherrimitchell/Sherri-Mitchell-Code-Samples/c-files/README.md

-This folder contains programs I created in C.
+This repository contains programs written in C created for the Intro to Computer Science Course.